Skip to Content

 If you have downloaded a lot of apps on your smart TV then you need to think about the storage.
 A lot of apps and cache can prevent video streaming and you see black or green screens.

 Sometimes, the TV doesn’t get sufficient power supply to run or the power goes up and down.
 This causes its screen to go green and then back to normal.
-Same case can happen due to poor internet connection.
+The same case can happen due to a poor internet connection.

 Most of the green screen errors are temporary and you can fix them at home.
 But the problem may occur again after a few days and you have to repeat the same solution.